Lieutenant-Colonel Roy Longbottom, CD (Retired)

 Roy’s last several months saw some challenges that required support from special people – and one person who was fundamental to helping Roy make the most of those last months was his daytime caregiver Suzanne Gauthier whose contributions and loving care were deeply appreciated.

 Friends and family are invited to attend a remembrance service at Beechwood Cemetery at 280 Beechwood Avenue, Ottawa on May 21, 2026, at 10AM, Interment at 11AM with a Reception to follow.
+For those who are unable to attend, we invite you to attend via Live Stream

 In lieu of flowers, donations in Roy’s honour can be made to a community cause of your choosing.